What to Know About an EOS Scan

 What Is EOS Imaging?

-Understanding your body’s alignment starts with getting the right imaging.
-That’s where EOS comes in.
-An EOS scan is a specialized, low-dose X-ray that captures detailed images of your spine and legs, while in a natural standing position.
+Understanding your body’s alignment starts with the right imaging.
+EOS is a specialized, low-dose X-ray that captures detailed images of your spine and legs while you stand in a natural position.
+This allows doctors to evaluate how your body aligns under normal weight-bearing conditions.

 Why You Might Need an EOS Exam

-EOS imaging is used to diagnose and track changes of the spine, hips, and legs, such as:
+EOS imaging is commonly used to diagnose and monitor conditions of the spine, hips and legs, including:

 • Scoliosis evaluation - Measures spine curvature and tracks changes over time

-• Leg length differences - Checks if one leg is shorter than the other
+• Leg length differences - Determines whether one leg is shorter than the other

-• Alignment problems – Shows whether your hips, knees, and ankles are properly lined up
+• Alignment problems - Evaluates how the hips, knees, and ankles line up

 What Can You Expect During the EOS Exam?